facebook-devc-latam/oakbot-intro/README.md

 ![](https://scontent-mia3-2.xx.fbcdn.net/v/t39.2178-6/12057143_211110782612505_894181129_n.png?oh=566821dc645b301f1356be2c1c7c35ef&oe=5A78B2F1)

+* Troubleshooting: Restart `npm start` and `ngrok http 5000`.
+Note: This will change your ngrok URL

-## Collect app secret
+## Collect App Secret

-* At the top of the dashboard, browse to the App Secret section and click on show
+* On the left hand side, go to `Settings`, browse to the `App Secret` section and click on `Show`
-* Copy the app secret and use it to set the APP_SECRET variable within your .env file
+* Copy the `App Secret` and use it to set the `APP_SECRET` variable within your `.env` file

 ## Collect page access token

-* Scroll to the Token Generation section and select your page
+* On the left hand side, go to `Messenger`, browse to the `Token Generation` section and select your page
-* Copy the generated page access token and use as the value for the PAGE_ACCESS_TOKEN variable in your .env file
+* Copy the generated `Page Access Token` and use as the value for the `PAGE_ACCESS_TOKEN` variable in your `.env` file

 ![](https://scontent-mia3-2.xx.fbcdn.net/v/t39.2178-6/12995543_1164810200226522_2093336718_n.png?oh=27f1f08c8e2ee6139f1a93d24d92aece&oe=5A476D09)

 ## Link messenger app to page

-Browse to the Webhooks section and select your page to forward the messaging and postback events to your the webhook route
+Browse to the Webhooks section and select your page to forward the messaging and postback events to your the webhook route.
+Click `Subscribe`

 ![enter image description here](https://scontent-mia3-2.xx.fbcdn.net/v/t39.2178-6/13421551_1702530599996541_471321650_n.png?oh=60b2566071cfb9662ce3c303d3ab3d8e&oe=5A4E859F)

 # Wrapping it up

-Restart your bot server to begin receiving content from your FB messenger app
+Restart your bot server (the terminal running `npm start`) to begin receiving content from your FB messenger app.
+Do not restart ngrok as this will change your URL!

 Send a message as a visitor to your FB page and watch the message be echoed back to you.